 Do you know what Singapore’s national bird is?
 There is a joke about the crane (as in a construction crane) being most commonly seen in Singapore.
 The unofficial answer is: The Crimson Sunbird!

 The Crimson Sunbird was declared National Bird of Singapore when the public was invited to vote at Nature Society (Singapore) 1st Nature Day.
 Over a thousand people voted and the Crimson Sunbird came up tops with strong contenders like White-bellied Sea-eagle and Black-naped Oriole getting votes as well.
 Interestingly, Sir Stamford Raffles was the one who collected and named the Crimson Sunbird and even published the findings in a journal.

 This is probably known by most.
 How the Vanda Miss Joaquim came to be Singapore’s much cherished National Flower is a story that few may be familiar with.
 In 1981, Vanda Miss Joqauim was selected as Singapore’s National Flower among 40 flowers which were mostly orchids.
 We are the only country to have a hybrid as our national flower!

 Agnes Joaquim was the Armenian lady residing in Singapore who successfully cross cultivated the Vanda hookeriana and Vanda teres to breed Vanda Miss Joaquim.
 She was an avid gardener and horticulturist who won many prizes at flower shows.
 Vanda Miss Joaquim was successfully bed around 1890.

-One can admire the Vanda Miss Joaquim at several places, including Singapore Botanic Gardens’ National Orchid Gardens, Armenian Church where Miss Agnes Joaquim was laid to rest and the Vanda Miss Joaquim pavilion.
+One can admire the Vanda Miss Joaquim at several places, including Singapore Botanic Gardens’ National Orchid Gardens, Armenian Church where Miss Agnes Joaquim’s headstone can be found and the Vanda Miss Joaquim pavilion.

 Singapore’s National Tree – The Tembusu